 What is a financial advisor?

-Financial advisors help you work with money.
+A financial advisor is a professional that helps by advising you on matters related to your money and/or investments.
 There are different specialties, but basically, a financial advisor helps you navigate your money and what to do with it.
 Some of the types of financial advisors out there include:

 - Financial coach